 The truth is that European-style welfare states have proved more resilient, more successful at job creation, than is allowed for in America’s prevailing economic philosophy.

-Someone forgot to tell the French they are coming up aces.
-Krugman is preaching to the wrong audience.
+ELSEWHERE IN THE TIMES: Someone forgot to tell the French they are coming up aces.